Australia frets over economy as resource boom fades

 MINED THE GAP

-The RBA expects mining investment to peak at about 9 percent of GDP over the next two years before fading and being at least partly replaced by a rise in exports as a $270 billion pipeline of projects starts coming on stream.
+The RBA expects mining investment to peak at about 9 percent of GDP over the next two years before fading and being at least partly replaced by a rise in exports as a $270 billion (170 billion pounds) pipeline of projects starts coming on stream.

 "It is way too early to call the "end" of the mining boom(which even a government minister did yesterday, only to recant later), although it has become clearer in the middle distance," said Stephen Walters, JP Morgan's chief economist.
 "In the meantime, mining investment will remain a key driver of GDP growth this year and next."

-Reflecting the other side of the argument, the central bank governor has been criticized for an overly optimistic assessment of the $1.5 trillion economy.
+Reflecting the other side of the argument, the central bank governor has been criticised for an overly optimistic assessment of the $1.5 trillion economy.

 "I see a huge bust coming, not just an end to the boom," said Charles Bradford, an analyst with Bradford Research in New York.
 "Especially for iron ore, there is too much capacity coming on line," he said.